Skills derive from methodology through distillation

 Since agent statelessness makes routing architectural, the distillation isn't optional — it's driven by context economics.
 You can't load fifteen methodology notes every session.
 The skill exists because context is finite and expensive.
 The methodology must be maintained because the skill can't handle edge cases.

-This connects to the context-loading strategy: CLAUDE.md (always loaded, slim) → skill descriptions (always loaded, suggestive) → skill bodies (loaded on invoke) → methodology notes (loaded on demand).
+This connects to the loading frequency hierarchy: CLAUDE.md (always loaded, slim) → skill descriptions (always loaded, suggestive) → skill bodies (loaded on invoke) → methodology notes (loaded on demand).
 Distillation is the process that produces the skill tier from the methodology tier.
 The loading hierarchy is the architectural consequence.

 For agents, distillation is permanent infrastructure